 - 84% say it improved employee relationships

 Let me introduce to you what we do at Stoltz Marketing Group to celebrate our accomplishments: we call it the Toast and Boast.
 Once a month, we make some tasty beverages, spend a couple of hours together and share recent work.
-And let me tell you: it is awesome.
-I love being able to show my coworkers the projects that I had been working on, and I equally enjoy seeing their creative work.
-It is so awesome, in fact, that I want to share why every company should have their own version of the Toast and Boast.
+And let me tell you: it is fantastic.
+I love showing my coworkers the projects that I had been working on, and I equally enjoy seeing their creative work.
+It is so awesome that I want to share why every company should have their version of the Toast and Boast.

 Celebrating successful projects is a great way to bond as a team.
 As stated earlier, the need to belong is strong among human beings.
 When people feel like they belong, they start working toward a common goal.
 It also creates supportive relationships between coworkers; your company will have a more unified structure.
-It’s important to have coworkers that feel a part of a team, because team work makes the dream work.
+It’s vital to have coworkers that feel a part of a team because teamwork makes the dream work.

 Celebration means motivation (excuse me while I trademark that).
 By praising employee accomplishments, the more willing that person will be to put forth their best efforts.
 It’s easy for achievements to get lost in the shuffle.
 But if you take the time to celebrate a person or team, I can guarantee that they will be more motivated.
 After each Boast and Toast, I feel invigorated and ready to face the next project with my team.

-If you find that there is a positive energy in your company after your celebrations, you’re not crazy.
+If you find there is a positive energy in your company after your celebrations, you’re not crazy.
 When people feel accomplished, they feel happier.
-It goes back to one of the two most important needs that people feel: the need to be appreciated.
-I personally like working in a place that makes me feel good about working hard.
-And that is exactly what celebrating accomplishments does.
+It goes back to one of the two most important needs that people think: the need to be appreciated.
+I like working in a place that makes me feel good about working hard.
+And that is what celebrating accomplishments does.